 4. Investment Market

 The investment market is free competition and a partnership-based concept between various agents in the investment market.
 It is similar to the stock market as it involves dealing with funds parked insecurities, but unlike the stock market, it also deals with fixed assets, capital investments, and more.
-In short, the investment market involves dealing with all kinds of financial assets to take advantage of price hikes and dividend payouts.
+In short, the investment market involves dealing with all financial assets to take advantage of price hikes and dividend payouts.

 5. Stock Market

 The stock market is a relationship between the market participants and the securities.
 Securities here can be traded on exchanges as well as over the counter.
 Though to trade securities on an exchange, it has to be listed.
-There are various types of securities in the stock market, which includes,
+There are various types of securities in the stock market, which include,

 - Bonds: There are various types of bonds, as stated below.